Greater Bristol

 Greater Bristol is a term used for the conurbation which contains and surrounds the city of Bristol in the South West of England.
 There is no official "Greater Bristol" authority, but the term is sometimes used by local, regional and national authorities, and others as a synonym for either the "Bristol Urban Area" or a wider area of the former County of Avon (sometimes the whole of the former County of Avon area), and by some, TfGB (Transport for Greater Bristol), to refer to the Province of Bristol as defined by C. B. Fawcett (1919) or Derek Senior (1969).
-The Bristol post town covers a wider area than the city of Bristol.

 Definitions

 Bristol Built-up Area

 One definition of "Greater Bristol" is the "Bristol Built-up Area" (previously termed the "Bristol Urban Area"), as defined by the UK Office for National Statistics (ONS).
-This covers the contiguous built-up area around Bristol, including the Kingswood, Mangotsfield, Stoke Gifford, Bradley Stoke, Patchway, Filton, Almondsbury, Frampton Cotterell and Winterbourne areas within South Gloucestershire; Pill, Leigh Woods and Easton-in-Gordano within North Somerset; and part of Whitchurch which falls within the administrative area of Bath and North East Somerset.
+This covers the contiguous built-up area around Bristol, including the towns and villages of Kingswood, Mangotsfield, Stoke Gifford, Bradley Stoke, Patchway, Filton, Almondsbury, Frampton Cotterell and Winterbourne in South Gloucestershire; Pill, Leigh Woods and Easton-in-Gordano within North Somerset; and part of Whitchurch which falls within the administrative area of Bath and North East Somerset.
 However, this ONS definition does not include the city of Bath, or the towns of Yate, Keynsham, Portishead, Clevedon or Weston-super-Mare.

-The ONS give a figure for the Bristol Urban Area of 617,280, making it the tenth largest conurbation in England and Wales.
+The ONS give a figure for the population of the Bristol Urban Area of 617,280, making it the eleventh largest conurbation in England and Wales.
 The 2001 census figure was 551,006 and the 1991 census figure was 522,784.
 The urban area is subdivided into the following:

 Former Avon County

 The wider "Greater Bristol" area – that is, the former Avon county area – has since 1996 been divided for local government purposes between Bristol City Council, and Bath and North East Somerset, North Somerset, and South Gloucestershire councils, and is shown on the map on this page.
 The boundaries of the County of Avon, which administered the area from 1974 to 1996, were similar to those of the Bristol travel to work area as originally defined in the 1950s.
 The former county area is still used in some official UK statistics and by local and regional authorities, for example in transport planning, with the South West Regional Government Office commissioning a Greater Bristol Strategic Transport Study in 2005, and the local authorities presenting a Joint Local Transport Plan to the DfT in 2006.
 Other alternative names occasionally in official use for the former Avon area include the West of England and Severnside.
 The term "CUBA" (county that used to be Avon) has also occasionally been used unofficially.

+The 2001 population of the former county of Avon would have had a population of 983,860.

+West of England

-The 2001 population of the former county of Avon was 983,860.
-By 2017 the West of England Combined Authority reported the population of the area to be 1.1 million.
+The West of England combined authority area covers the former county of Avon excluding North Somerset.
+In 2017, the West of England Combined Authority reported the population of the area to be 1.1 million.